 This document provides guidance on the questions and should be read when compiling your responses.
-Your response must be submitted to the Department of Health online at 2023-2024 Food Act 2008 and Public Health Act 2016 Reporting - Western Australia Department of Health - Citizen Space by 31 August.
+Your response must be submitted to the Department of Health online https://consultation.health.wa.gov.au/environmental-health-directorate/2024-25-food-act-public-health-act-reporting by 31 August.